 Then, I’ll call up a child to flip over any two pictures to see if they have made a match.
 I’ll let them pick the next volunteer as they return to their seat, that way I can focus on leading and doing simple hand actions to help the kids learn the words while the volunteers look for matches.

-Coming up next will be a fun movement words game to substitute in place of the words!
+Coming up next, head over to this fun movement words game to substitute in place of the words!